17 Essentials Most People Miss on Their Hawaii Packing List

 8. Jacket and Long Pants

-While I previously mentioned bringing along a sweater for the plane ride, if you are planning on seeing the sunrise at Haleakala on Maui, it’s literally freezing up there.
+While I previously mentioned bringing a sweater for the plane ride, if you plan on seeing the sunrise at Haleakala on Maui, it’s literally freezing up there.

 You’ll want a whole lot more than a sweater.